opengeogroep/AERIUS-QGIS-plugins/docs/09_configuration.md

 ![dialog](img/configuration_dlg.png)

+## General

+### Country:
+The country where you are using AERIUS.
+Different countries use different versions and sub sets of IMAER.

+### CRS:
+Coordinate reference system your IMAER data should use.

 ### Work directory:
-This is the default local directory on your system.
-Opening and saving
+This is the default local directory on your system where the plugin will download and save files to.
+Make sure you have write access to this directory.

+## Connect

+These settings are only needed if you want to use the plugin for AERIUS Connect functionality.
+When the settings are right, the

 ### Server base URL:
 Location of the Connect API URL.
 Should by default point to the current production